emcf/thepipe/README.md

 To satisfy token-limit constraints, the following chunking methods are available to split the content into smaller chunks.

 - `chunk_by_document`: Returns one chunk with the entire content of the file.
-- `chunk_by_page`: Returns one chunk for each page (for example: each webpage, PDF page, or PowerPoint slide).
+- `chunk_by_page`: Returns one chunk for each page (for example: each PDF page or PowerPoint slide).
 - `chunk_by_length`: Splits chunks by length.
 - `chunk_by_section`: Splits chunks by markdown section.
 - `chunk_by_keyword`: Splits chunks at keywords.